UN Global Peace School

 Events such as Harmony Day, International Women's Day, World Refugee Day, World Environment Day and International Day of Peace enable students and staff in the College to celebrate together in a way that teaches about our cultural diversity and values our commitment to harmony.

-Our commitment to using restorative practices to resolve conflicts and the inclusion of peace building within the curriculum has resulted in us realizing our own village at the College.
+Our commitment to using restorative practices to resolve conflicts and the inclusion of peace building within the curriculum has resulted in us realising our own village at the College.